Main Aur Charles: Soundtrack

-The music for Main Aur Charles is composed by Vipin Patwa, Aditya Trivedi, Bally Grunge and Sanjeev-Darshan.
+The music for Main Aur Charles is composed by Vipin Patwa, Aditya Trivedi, Bally Grunge and Sanjeev–Darshan.
 The full audio album was released on 15 October 2015.
 The music rights are acquired by T-Series.

+The song 'Jab Chaaye mera jaadoo' is originally from the movie Lootmaar (1980).

 Reception

 Shubhra Gupta for The Indian Express rated 1 star out of 5 and wrote "The film should have been riveting.
 But it comes off as a slapdash, confused collage of scenes involving the famous jail break in which the real life Sobhraj broke free with several prisoners: it was the kind of astoundingly brazen 'kaand' whose reverberations were felt in the system for a long time."
 Sweta Kaushal for Hindustan Times wrote "The film does not just fail, it crashes miserably."
-Nandini Ramnath for Scroll.in wrote "The brazen fun that Charles and his cohorts are having is contrasted with the routine police work by Adil Hussain’s overly loud and morally outraged cop.
-Hussain’s outrage at Charles seems to be the result of envy."
+Nandini Ramnath for Scroll.in wrote "The brazen fun that Charles and his cohorts are having is contrasted with the routine police work by Adil Hussain's overly loud and morally outraged cop.
+Hussain's outrage at Charles seems to be the result of envy."
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 33% based on 6 reviews, and an average rating of 5/10.
 Rachit Gupta for Filmfare wrote "Main Aur Charles is also a period film.
 But most of it takes place on beaches in Goa, courtrooms and jails.
-Locations that haven’t really changed in the past 30 odd years.
+Locations that haven't really changed in the past 30 odd years.
 So the only place that you actually get to see a simulated sense of the ‘70s and ‘80s is the fashion."